itacasoft/VIXAL2/README.md

-# CNTK.LSTM.StockSeries
+# VIXAL2
-Study on neural network for predicting sales.
+Study on neural network for predicting stock prices.

 ## Origin
-This code is the coding part of a thesis.
+A C# implemetation of recurrent neural network using the Microsoft Cognitive Toolkit (CNTK)

 ## What does it do?
-This program gets data from various sources, cleans them, prepare them and then feeds neural network with them.
-Neural network creates predictions of sales.
+This program receives stock data from various sources (mainly Yahoo Finance), cleans it, prepares it, and then feeds it to a regressive neural network.
+The neural network-based software predicts stock trends.

-## Data sources
-* Stock prices
-* Weather
-* Forex
-* Google Trends
-* WikiTrends
-* Futures
-* Fundamentals - population, unemployment, mortality etc.

-## How to run it